Many years ago, there seemed to be plenty of land, plenty of canyons and very few people.

 Your pee also stinks, and deserves some of the same consideration.
 In the canyon environment, people travelling the canyon often stop in the same places.
 Don't pee here - walk off to the side and put it in a place where people are unlikely to travel.
 If there is flowing water, pee directly into the stream.
 In the low-percipitation environment of Utah, the smell of pee can persist for years.
 Manage your excretion so I don't have to smell it next time I'm in that canyon.

 Traveling in Technical Canyons

 When actually in the canyon, we generally travel on slickrock or in washes refreshed regularly by floods.
 And sometimes not.
 We can and should minimize our impacts.
 Some pointers:

-There are plenty of information out there about how to hike and travel in the desert.
-For those of you not from 'round here, here are a few other sources:
+There's plenty of information out there about how to hike and travel in the desert.
+For those of you not from 'round here, here are a few other links:

 Leave No Trace Center for Outdoor Ethics (National organization promoting minimum impact practices)